One of the most obvious ways to start building a presence for your music on Facebook is by setting up a fan page.

 Before you even start promoting your new page to your fans, it would be wise to get these things done:

 1. Make your cover photo 815 pixels wide by 315 pixels tall.
 For best results, you can either create some contrast between your profile photo, or blend it.
 You can also use this cover photo space to promote whatever is important to you – like your latest album.
-If you aren’t a Photoshop whiz, but still want something specific done up, check out a low-cost service like Orange Cat Social.
+If you aren't a Photoshop whiz, but still want something specific done up, there are services out there that can help.
+Do a quick Google search to find the latest.

 2. Next, create a call to action.
 There should be a button sitting above the cover photo that reads, “Create Call to Action.”
 Click that.
 Facebook gives you a few different message options to choose from.
 “Book Now” or “Sign Up” are always solid choices for musicians in my opinion, but you be the judge.
 Make sure to have the button direct to a page on your website with relevant content.